ianpkennedy/EmbeddedProgramming/ServoControl/README.md

-Sinusoidal control of servo motor.
+## Sinusoidal control of servo motor

+In this project, a servo motor is programmed to actuate in a sinusoidal manner.
+The duty cycle of the PWM  square wave is proportional to the angular position of the servo motor.

 Demo: